 As one of the fastest growing segments of Australian and New Zealand tourism, there’s always plenty of activity in the local cruise industry.

-Latest cruise industry figures released in May 2017 showed that the number of Australians who took a cruise in 2016 reached an unprecedented 1,281,159 million, an increase of 26 per cent which delivered the industry’s 12th consecutive year of double digit growth.
+Latest cruise industry figures showed that the number of Australians who took a cruise in 2017 reached an unprecedented 1.34 million, an increase of 4.4 per cent.
+Across the Tasman, nearly 100,000 New Zealanders took a cruise holiday in 2017.

-And there’s more to come.
-February 2018 will see Carnival Cruise Line’s Carnival Legend head south to Melbourne for her first ever season of cruises from the Victorian capital, while in September 2018, Princess Cruises’ new flagship, the spectacular 147,000-tonne Majestic Princess, will arrive in Sydney, claiming the mantle of the largest Princess ship ever to sail to Australia as she commences a six-month season of local cruising.
+In September last year, Princess Cruises’ new flagship, the spectacular 147,000-tonne Majestic Princess, arrived in Sydney along a runway of lights to kick off the summer cruise season, claiming the mantle of the largest Princess ship ever to sail to Australia as she began a six-month season of local cruising.

 For other key information in Cruise Industry: